The 33 Funniest Reality Show Catchphrases of All Time

 “Bloop, bloop, bloop!”
 (The Real Housewives of Atlanta)

 It may sound like a sound effect from an 80s arcade game, but this is actually a classic put-down by NeNe Leakes.
 “Bloop” is shorthand for “I just told the truth.”
 Or possibly what happens when Mario hits you with an oversized hammer.

 “And that means you’re out.
 Auf Wiedersehen!”
 (Project Runway)

-There’s nothing wrong with host Heidi Klum slipping into her native German to send a contestant home.
+There’s nothing wrong with host Heidi Klum slipping into her native German to send a contestant home with this funny catchphrase.
 But it always made us expect one of the other judges to go full-on Sargent Schultz and start muttering, “I know nuthink!”
-And if you’re curious what Heidi’s secret is to remaining ageless?
-Check out the 20 Secrets of Ageless Celebrities.

 “You’ve got too much of a soggy bottom.”
 (The Great British Bake Off)

 Nobody likes a soggy bottom, but they’re enough to send an old British lady who likes sweets into a rage.

 There’s something about this catchphrase that always makes us laugh.
 You don’t say “Make it work” when somebody clearly has it figured out.
 “Make it work” is a kinder way of saying “Just try not to completely screw this up, okay?”

 “Twirl on that.”
 (The Real Housewives of Atlanta)